Tranexamic Acid (tran-ex-AM-ik AS-id)

 - Make sure your doctor knows if you are pregnant or breastfeeding, or if you have kidney disease or bleeding problems.

 - Tell your doctor if you are using birth control pills or other types of birth control (such as a patch, vaginal ring, or intrauterine device).
 Using these medicines together may increase your chance of having a blood clot, heart attack, or stroke.
+This is more likely to occur if you are very overweight (obese) or if you smoke.

-- This medicine may cause serious allergic reactions including anaphylaxis.
+- This medicine may cause serious allergic reactions, including anaphylaxis.
 Anaphylaxis can be life-threatening and requires immediate medical attention.
 Call your doctor right away if you have shortness of breath; trouble breathing; chest tightness; flushing of the face; trouble swallowing; or any swelling of your hands, face, or mouth while you are using this medicine.

 - Stop taking this medicine and call your doctor right away if you have any eye problems, such as a change in your vision.
 Your doctor will want you to have your eyes checked by an ophthalmologist (eye doctor).